dmaulikr/FacialRec/README.md

 The application is being developed by Sarhad Salam and Alex Bogdan.
 Presently we are using Java version "1.8.0_101" and opencv 3.10.

-Note: You do not need the .idea folder or CandyAI.iml as that is just IntellijIDE generated folder for developer support (as both os us use intellij, global settings help).g
+Note: You do not need the .idea folder or CandyAI.iml as that is just IntellijIDE generated folder for developer support (as both of us use intellij, global settings help).

 ## Image Database
 There are lots of image databases out there, you can use your own dataset.
 Or download the same one we are using.